A reader gets burned and wants to learn how to never let it happen again

 Of course, ID theft comes in many flavors.
 That’s why you should never carry your Social Security card in your wallet or give your Social Security number over the phone to anyone you don’t know.
 It’s why you should frequently change your online passwords and password-protect your smartphone and laptop.

-If you want more advice on preventing ID theft — from simple tips all the way up to credit monitoring services — Debt.com has dedicated an entire section of its Learning Center to the topic.
+If you want more advice on preventing ID theft — from simple tips all the way up to credit monitoring services — Debt.com has dedicated an entire section of its Education Center to the topic.
 As always, all the advice is vetted by experts and totally free.

 Have a debt question?